dbvisel/aftertheendofthe/README.md

 # aftertheendofthe

+## basic ideas

+ - each post ~100 words?

-## TODO:
+## todo

- - metadata?
- - sequencing?
- - fonts/styling
+ - fix the fonts
+ - tags?
+Is this interesting?
+Should do it, see if it becomes anything.